A detailed and accurate Atom One Dark theme

 If you'd like me to add support for other languages, or notice a bug/discrepancy with Atom's One Dark theme, feel free to open an issue or pull request on this repo.

-I love the UI and UX of Atom as well as the speed and reliability of VS Code.
-After looking for a while, I couldn't find any VS Code theme that accurately replicated Atom's One Dark UI, so I made this one.
+I've always loved the UI and UX of Atom, but prefer the speed and reliability of VS Code.
+After looking for a while, I couldn't find any VS Code theme that accurately replicated Atom One Dark's interface and syntax highlighting, so I made this one.

 Here are some settings I use to make VS Code more minimalistic, so that I can focus on what's important.
 It also makes the experience more similar to Atom.